YunoHost/install_script/build_arm_image/README.md

 ./01_create_sdcard.sh image_rasbian.zip /dev/device_to_sdcard
 ~~~

-It takes some minutes to perform all the steps.
+It takes some minutes to perform all the steps (~ 2m3.867s at last run).
 Be patient.

 Use `df` or `lsblk` to find the name of your sdcard device.
 The script is taking care of umonting the partion if any.
 It also guess the disk's name if you give an partition's name instead of entire disk device's name.